Day 14 and 15 - St. Roch and Rainstorms : Conques to Livinhac-le-Haut

 The rain fell steadily and quite hard as we plodded along, but the walking was mostly on paved roads, and the sight of clouds filling and rolling through the valleys below us was actually quite beautiful.
 Just before we reached Fonteilles the rain picked up again to the point where it was difficult to see.
 Once again, we happened to find a shelter with coffee, potable water, picnic tables under very waterproof roofs, and lots of information on the trails in the surrounding areas.
 The rest area had flowers planted in it, and it was quite beautiful.
 Thank you to the volunteers who put it there!

 We climbed steeply for most of the afternoon, only to descend rather steeply into Decazeville, and then climb back out again on the other side.
 We were soaked and generally miserable, but even so, I think there wasn't much to recommend Decazeville.
-It was a modern, rather rough looking industrial town, which was originally built for the workers of a coal mine.
+It was a modern, rather rough-looking industrial town, which was originally built for the workers of a coal mine.

 We climbed out of Decazeville, through the suburbs and into St. Roch, which probably would have been a nice little village if it hadn't been getting deluged, and then again took shelter with another hiker in a barn to wait out an extra wet bit.
-From there we descended very steeply down a forested mud track that was more river than path, and finally found ourselves in Livinhac-le-Haut.
+From there we descended very steeply down a forested mud track that was more river than path and finally found ourselves in Livinhac-le-Haut.

-Livinhac-le-Haut also doesn't have too much to offer in terms of sightseeing, and has the feel of an industrial town that has lost its industry.
+Livinhac-le-Haut also doesn't have too much to offer in terms of sightseeing and has the feel of an industrial town that has lost its industry.
 However, one of the best lessons of the Camino is that you can end up having a wonderful in the most dreary of places if you have good shelter, good food, and most importantly of all, good company.
-Likewise you can be miserable in the midst of the most beautiful scenery.
+Likewise, you can be miserable in the midst of the most beautiful scenery.
 That's just the nature of this hike.

 We found the Communal Gite, and discovered that it didn't open for another 1.5 hours.
-Luckily there was a place to shelter from the rain, and the gite owner did let us in early.
+Luckily there was a place to shelter from the rain, and eventually, the gite owner did let us in early.
 There were about 20 people waiting, all of which had to remove our wet rain jackets and pack covers and hang them up in an outdoor room, remove our wet shoes and place them on a rack in a separate room, and then take out only the clothes we needed for the night and place our (soaking wet) bags in another area, while we took our belongings upstairs in bins.
 While this routine is usual in gites, it leads to a certain amount of chaos, especially when everyone is wet, cold, and wanting to get on with fixing up their situation.
 This was an occasion in which the friendliness of Gite owners and operators was a bit trying, and some of us found the expectation of an introductory chat very frustrating indeed.

-Today was long, wet, and full of challenges, including the greatest combined ascents (1139 m) and descents (1212 m) of this hike so far, but in the end we were continually very lucky and everything worked out okay.
-As usual nothing happens on the Camino without reason, and if you give it some time things tend to work out - even if not in the fashion you would have originally planned.
+Today was long, wet, and full of challenges, including the greatest combined ascents (1139 m) and descents (1212 m) of this hike so far, but in the end, we were continually very lucky and everything worked out okay.
+As usual, nothing happens on the Camino without reason, and if you give it some time things tend to work out - even if not in the fashion you would have originally planned.

-Practical Information:
+_________________________________________________________________________________Practical Information:

-Accommodations in Conques (night 2): Auberge Saint-Jacques
+Accommodations in Conques (night 2): Auberge

 Stage: Conques to Livinhac-le-Haut